 After graduating from Salford University with a BSc in Prosthetics and Orthotics in 2013, Alice started her career as a prosthetist at Nottingham City Hospital.
-After enjoying her first six years and gaining invaluable experience Alice joined the Midlands clinic in Burton in November 2019 where she has already become an integral part of the multi-disciplinary prosthetic rehabilitation team.
+After enjoying her first six years and gaining invaluable experience, Alice joined the Midlands Clinic in Burton upon Trent in November 2019 where she has become an integral part of the inter-disciplinary prosthetic rehabilitation team.

 Outside of work Alice enjoys visiting family in Scotland and exploring as much countryside as possible, her favourite place to visit is any coastline.
 She has a good team attitude, and loves participating in sports, particularly hockey and swimming.
-She is a keen gym user and enjoys spin and other fitness classes.
-She believes these experiences give her a good understanding of the mechanics involved and has applied these to having a better experience when it comes to prescribing sports specific prosthetics.
+She is a keen gym user and enjoys spinning and other fitness classes and she believes these experiences give her a good understanding of the mechanics involved and has applied these to having a better experience when it comes to prescribing sports specific prosthetics.